• Skip to primary navigation

 Making the lemon curd

+In a bowl whisk the eggs until well combined.
 Put the lemon zest and juice, the sugar and the butter into a heatproof bowl.
 Sit the bowl over a pan of gently simmering water, making sure the water is not touching the bottom of the bowl.
-Stir the mixture every now and again until all of the butter has melted.
+Combine for a minute then add the whisked eggs and stir them into the lemon mixture and make sure they are well incorporated.

 Sweet baking lemon, lemon zest